syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/PivotClient-Components.md

 ### Axis element builder

-The axis element builder is used to rearrange and reposition fields in the SfPivotClient.
+The axis element builder is used to rearrange and reposition fields in the Pivot Client.
 Based on fields in the section, the SfPivotGrid and the SfPivotChart will display the resultant data.

 ![PivotTable-Field-List_image2](PivotClient-Components_images/PivotTable-Field-List_image2.png)